 While dialing 911 provides emergency assistance, dialing 211 will connect you to human services and other social assistance programs.
 211 calls can offer guidance on issues ranging from troubles with housing and shelter, rent payments, employment and education, income assistance, food and meal assistance, legal assistance, health and dental care, mental health, help with clothing and household items, substance abuse programs, transportation and reentry to society, family care and more.

-The Texas Tribune has launched a texting service for people who are relying on their cellular phones to stay alert.
+In addition, the Texas Tribune has launched a texting service for people who are relying on their cellular phones to stay alert.
 Sign up today to stay notified of the latest and most important news.

 We hope these free resources may be helpful during this period, and hope you stay safe during these challenging times.